SWX-TJ/densenet_tensorflow/README.md

 # densenet_tensorflow
 this is a densenet by tensorflow
-This repository contains the tensorflow implementation for the paper Densely Connected Convolutional Networks.
+This repository contains the tensorflow implementation for the paper (https://arxiv.org/abs/1608.06993).
 # Dependencies:
 ### Python 3
 ### TensorFlow >= 1.0